Foxconn 'adjusting' Wisconsin factory plans hailed by Trump

 But he added: "Given global economic conditions and the trade tensions between China and the US... it's impossible that we can always stay committed to our original plan without any change."

+As news of the announcement emerged and speculation about the future of the deal swirled, the firm released another statement insisting its was moving forward with "an advanced manufacturing facility in Wisconsin" and insisting it would create 13,000 jobs.

+The update gave a list of facilities it planned to build in the next 18 months, including a "liquid crystal module backend packaging plant" -- but it was unclear if that was the same as the factory promised by Guo in 2017.

-Trump came to power on the back of his "America First" promise to revitalise US manufacturing and create millions of jobs, crucially wooing blue-collar workers.
+Trump came to power on the back of a promise to revitalise US manufacturing and create millions of jobs, crucially wooing blue-collar workers.

 However, the latest news could dent the image he likes to project of the dealer-in-chief who can deliver, and comes soon after he backed down in his standoff with Democrats over his Mexican border wall in a dispute that closed the government for a month.